Abnaby/-EmbeddedSystemsDiploma/Unit_3/Assignment U3L2/README.md

    3. return type : `boolean` for trace error it will be 0 if 1st char is null
 ### Generate *.o files
  ![files.o](https://i.ibb.co/2nTPNFh/Capture.png)
- 1) `arm-none-eabi-gcc.exe`: GNU Arm Embedded Toolchain is a ready-to-use.
+ 1) `arm-none-eabi-gcc.exe`: GNU Arm Embedded Toolchain is ready-to-use.
  2) Options:
     a) `-c` :  Compile and assemble, but do not link.
     b) `-g` :  Enable debug information.